JoshuaRheee/MySite/README.md

 My Personal Portfolio Website, which is currently deployed using netlify at: https://jrhee.netlify.app/

 The Website Contains:
-About Me
+An About Me,
-Projects
+Projects,
-Work Experience
+Work Experience,
-Contact Me
+and a Contact Me

-Winter Break 2023 Project
+This was my 2023 Winter Break Project.
-Prototyped Using Axure
+It was prototyped using Axure and coded using vanilla HTML, CSS, and Javascript.
-Coded using vanilla HTML, CSS, and Javascript
+I also ran User Tests with my friend and patched conspicuous inconsistencies within my website